HenriJansson/MapProgram/README.md

 # MapProgram
-School project to learn Swing
+Project to learn Swing
+Runnable interface based program, upload a map and mark points on it.